 - Joint pain and stiffness

 - Excessive or prolonged menstrual bleeding

 - Memory lapses

-3 Ways Marijuana May Help Ease Hashimoto’s Disease
+3 Ways Cannabis May Help Ease Hashimoto’s Disease Symptoms

 Here are three ways that cannabis may be able to help those with Hashimoto’s:

 Because Hashimoto’s disease is an autoimmune condition in which an overactive immune system attacks the body, one way to address it is by suppressing the immune system.
 And THC shows promise in doing just that.

 Studies have shown that THC suppresses TH-1 cells.
 These cells are involved in the production of cytokines and the immune responses that damage tissues like the thyroid.
 By inhibiting TH-1 cells, THC may slow or stop the damage an overactive immune system can do.

 One of the big symptoms of Hashimoto’s is inflammation, and both THC and cannabidiol (CBD) are potent anti-inflammatory compounds.
 That said, these two cannabinoids may not be equal when it comes to treating inflammation in Hashimoto’s disease.